IBM-ICP-CoC/ICP-311-Install/docs/setupall.md

 `cd /root ;ssh-keygen -b 4096 -f /root/.ssh/id_rsa -N "" ;cat ~/.ssh/id_rsa.pub | sudo tee -a ~/.ssh/authorized_keys`

 ##Copy the key to each of the other nodes

+Don't just copy these commands below, they are for example ONLY.
+You need to edit the host names at the end of each of these commands.
+You will need to run ALL of these commands to copy the SSH key from the current VM to all the rest of the VM's in the cluster.
+We are sharing the SSH keys, so that the install script can SSH into the other boxes without authentication.

 `ssh-copy-id -i .ssh/id_rsa.pub root@dak311master`

 `ssh-copy-id -i .ssh/id_rsa.pub root@dak311mgmt`